portfedh/portfolio_grafana/README.md

 ## What it does

-The project creates a custom portfolio visualizer to help you analyze an investment portfolio.
+The scripts create a custom portfolio visualizer to help you analyze an investment portfolio.

 Its main features are:

 - Its open source.

-- You can consolidate several bank account and track the consolidated portfolio.
+- You can consolidate several bank accounts into one portfolio.

 - You can have several portfolios for different users.